microsoft/azuredevopslabs/labs/tfs/sqlprompt/readme.md

 and using this virtual machine, please see [this blog post](http://aka.ms/almvm).

-**Important Note: Redgate Data Tools (ReadyRoll Core, SQL Prompt Core, and SQL Search) are available now out of the box with Visual Studio Enterprise but we missed to include these components in the VM.
+**Important Note: Redgate Data Tools (ReadyRoll Core, SQL Prompt Core, and SQL Search) are available now out of the box with Visual Studio 2017 Enterprise but we missed to include these components in the VM.
 You will need to install these components before you proceed further with the lab.
 Please see this [page](../redgateinstall/) for step-by-step instructions on installing Redgate Data Tools in Visual Studio and ReadyRoll Extension for Team Foundation Server.**

-**Alternatively, you can try this labs on [TechNet Virtual Centre](../technet/) where we have the Redgate Data tools pre-installed in the VM.**
+**Alternatively, you can try this labs on [TechNet Virtual Centre](../technet/) where we have the Redgate Data tools and the TFS extension pre-installed in the VM.**

 ### Task 1: Writing our first query with SQL Prompt